Periodontal Treatment and Care

 Gum disease, also known as periodontal disease, is serious and can be incredibly damaging to your oral health.
-At our Billings, MT dental office, we have the skill and equipment to effective diagnose and treat your gum disease.
+At our Billings, MT, dentist office, Dr. Neal C. Johnson, DMD, has the professional knowledge and advanced equipment to effectively diagnose and treat your gum disease.

 Our mouths are actually full of different kinds of bacteria.
 Some are natural and good for us, while others can be harmful to oral health.
 Periodontal disease is usually caused by the bacteria in our plaque stripping essential minerals from the surface of our teeth.